DS-567/Educational-8-bit-CPU-SoC-/README.md

 ## Project Overview

 Alongside my part-time undergraduate studies in Electrical & Electronic Engineering at Ulster University, I designed and built a simple 8-bit CPU using discrete TTL ICs on breadboards.
 What started as an electronics project quickly became a deep interest in computer architecture CPU hardware.
 Now at the end of my PhD, I revisited the project in my free time and created an improved SoC-based, CMOS version on PCBs.
-This updated design will be provided to Ulster University so that other students can interact with and learn how CPUs work.
-An FPGA implementation and Python simulator of the CPU/SoC will also be shared here soon.
+This updated design will be provided to Ulster University so that others can interact with and learn how CPUs work at a basic level.

-At a time when Artificial Intelligence is becoming mainstream, understanding computer hardware is more important than ever.
 The goal of this repo is to provide a learning CPU/SoC platform that others can use.

+The PCB board files are shared here if anybody wants to recreate or modify the design.
+Additionally, a Python simulator and FPGA implementation of the CPU/SoC will also be shared here soon.
 This repository will host the complete open-source project including:

 🔨 Schematics, PCB and Gerber files.